Banner Health

 • In vitro fertilization (IVF): A fertility treatment known as IVF involves placing fertilized eggs directly into the uterus.
 However, there is a small risk that the egg implants outside the uterus.

-• Smoking: Smoking or vaping has been shown to increase the risk of ectopic pregnancy, possibly due to damage to the fallopian tubes.
+• Smoking: Smoking or vaping increases the risk of ectopic pregnancy, like due to damage to the fallopian tubes that affects how an egg moves toward the uterus.

 Other factors include becoming pregnant while using an IUD (intrauterine device) or after taking fertility medications.
 Although the risk of getting pregnant with an IUD is extremely low, if you were to become pregnant while using an IUD, the pregnancy is more likely to be abnormal.